Kernix13/vision-grid-express/README.md

 ## Future Improvements

+- [ ] Add a confirmation modal for the "clear all" button
+- [ ] Add an option for the user to remove all saved images
+- [ ] Allow user to uncheck showing any saved image in the lightbox slider
 - [ ] Save everything to a MySQL database instead of `localStorage`
 - [ ] Allow user to fetch only landscape, portrait, or square-ish image formats
-- [ ] Allow user to uncheck showing any saved image in the lightbox slider
 - [ ] Use `srcset` for DOM images on different devices for improved performance
 - [ ] Allow the user to have more than one board
 - [ ] Get the image slider to go full-screen